 misconduct where there is already an active written warning on your record; or

 misconduct that we consider sufficiently serious to warrant a final written warning even though there are no other active warnings on your record.
+This warning will be held on file for 12 months.

 Stage 4 - Dismissal.
 Dismissal will usually only be appropriate for: